SantoQuintero/Word-Search-Solver-Revised/README.md

 **Date:**
 June 8, 2023
+Revised Jan.
+31, 2025
+Old Comments were deleted for readability.

 **Description**
 A word search solver.
 Input the letters and answer words and it will solve the word search by capitalizing the words.